Gonorrhoea

 - Confirm contact tracing has been undertaken or offer more contact tracing support

-If TOC or retesting is positive, seek specialist advice.
+If test of cure or retesting is positive, seek specialist advice.

 - 100% of patients are advised to avoid sexual contact for 7 days after treatment is administered.